josibake/silent-payments-workshop/README.md

 This workshop is meant to introduce the silent payments scheme and prototype a light client using BIP 158 block filters.

+You can read the draft BIP (and leave comments/feedback!) here: https://hackmd.io/@silent-payments/SJN8ewJk3

 ## Setup

 You will need to compile `bitcoind` from the [Silent Payments DRAFT PR](https://github.com/bitcoin/bitcoin/pull/24897).
 Instructions for compiling Bitcoin from the source can be found [here](https://github.com/bitcoin/bitcoin/tree/master/doc#building).